What we fund

 2. The Trust’s subsidiary priority is spiritual and moral development.
 This priority has one focus:

-- To develop key strategic approaches to spiritual and moral dimensions of school ethos and leadership, through research, training or networks (this might, for example, include a training programme for school middle and senior leaders on promoting spiritual development, ethos, and values, or a research project on leadership and vision).
+- To develop key strategic approaches to spiritual and moral dimensions of school ethos and leadership, through research, training or networks (this might, for example, involve training school middle and senior leaders on promoting spiritual development, ethos, and values, or a research project on leadership and vision for spiritual and moral development).

 For each priority, the trust places a particular emphasis on the importance of dissemination, collaboration and partnership, and is also interested to learn how a project can be helped to become self-sustaining.